giuseppeceravolo/giuseppeceravolo.github.io/_posts/2020-03-06-real-time-fraud-detection-model-and-metrics.md

 Also, I would choose a model that is fast in delivering the results, meaning within a reasonably low amount of time, because we need to text the customer in case of fraudulent transactions.
 This is often called Prediction Speed.

-Maximizing the Recall and the Prediction Speed involves solving a multi-objective optimization problem.
+Maximizing both the Recall and the Prediction Speed involves solving a multi-objective optimization problem.
 In this type of problems, in general, there is no single optimal solution - we need to investigate the so-called "Pareto frontier" of different optimal values (Recall vs Prediction Speed).

 ## 5. State your hypothesis (and solution)